digi-nomard/digi-nomard.github.io/docs/_posts/ffa8875e/2023-06-22-top-3-cities-to-live-in-south-east-asia.md

 ---
 layout: post
 title: "Top 3 Cities to Live in South East Asia"
+description: "Explore the influential economists who have shaped the field of economics.
+Discover three must-know economists who have made significant contributions to the discipline.
+Learn about #AdamSmith, the father of modern economics, and his concept of the invisible hand.
+Explore the ideas of #JohnMaynardKeynes, whose economic policies revolutionized the Great Depression era.
+Understand the impact of #MiltonFriedman's advocacy for free-market capitalism.
+These economists have shaped economic theories and policies worldwide. #Economists #EconomicThinkers #EconomicPolicy #EconomicTheory"
 date: 2023-06-22 00:00:00 UTC+09:00"
 categories:
 image: images/intro_2.jpg